shanerwarner/oraclewiki/content/oracle-standalone/rhel/_index.md

 ### Oracle 19c DB Software Installation Wizard will appear.

 ![](1.png)
-Select 'Setup Software Only'
+*Select 'Setup Software Only'*
 ![](2.png)
-Select 'Single Instance Database Only'
+*Select 'Single Instance Database Only'*
 ![](3.png)
-Select 'Enterprise Edition'
+*Select 'Enterprise Edition'*
 ![](4.png)
-Verify Oracle Base Location and Proceed to the Next Step
+*Verify Oracle Base Location and Proceed to the Next Step*
 ![](5.png)
-Verify Oracle Inventory Directory and Proceed to the Next Step
+*Verify Oracle Inventory Directory and Proceed to the Next Step*
 ![](6.png)
-Verify the OS Groups created in the Prerequisite Step above Select the "Automatically run Configuration Scrips and Select use "root" and enter the root Password Below
+*Verify the OS Groups created in the Prerequisite Step above Select the "Automatically run Configuration Scrips and Select use root and enter the root Password Below*
 ![](7.png)

 ![](8.png)